namitjuneja/dotfiles/README.md

 - used to make background of new window page black

 List of about:config changes
-- devpixels scaling to 1.2
+- devpixels scaling to 1.2(layout.css.devPixelsPerPx)
-- remove popup for notification permissions
+- remove popup for notification permissions( in settings)
-- remove fullscreen warning notification
+- remove fullscreen warning notification(full-screen-api.warning.timeout=0)
-- enable ctrl q quit firefox warning - to prevent accidental presses
+- enable ctrl q quit firefox warning - to prevent accidental presses(browser.sessionstore.warnOnQuit=true,browser.warnOnQuit=true)
 - privacy.firstparty.isolate;true (cookies cannot be used by anyone except the domain that set it)
-- fullscreen enter and leave duration full-screen-api.transition-duration.enter;300 full-screen-api.transition-duration.leave;300
-- Reomove full screen warning by reducing its timeout to 0 full-screen-api.warning.timeout;0
+- enable ESNI and DoH from Cloudflare to prevent tracking

 Firefox TODO
 - get similar behaviour in new window action